performing arts courses

 Grade: 9-12

 Students in choir sing and perform sacred and secular choral music throughout the semester.
 An emphasis is placed on individual vocal technique, music literacy, and building community through music.
-This course meets three days per week during the school day.
-This course may be repeated any and all semester in a student’s four years at Saint Francis DeSales High School.
+This course may be repeated for multiple semesters.

 Grade: 9-12